Teetee-lab/Landmark-Tagging-For-Social-Media/README.md

   	├── sample_image_folder    <- contains a sample images to test the application ├── src    <- python file for all project
   		├── _init_.py
   		├── data.py           <- dataloader python file
    		├── create_submit_pkg.py
     		├── helpers.py <- helper python file
      		├── model.py <- build a CNN model python file
       		├── optimization.py <- model optimization python file
-       	├── predi ctor.py <- model predictor python file
+       		├── predictor.py <- model predictor python file
-	├── train.py <- model trianing python file
+		├── train.py <- model training python file
  		├── transfer.py <- transfer learning python file

   	├── app notebook and app HTML     <- Jupyter notebook and HTML link to test sample images ├── Cnn_from_scratch notebook and HTML file     <- This is a Jupyter notebook or HTML file where I test the source Python files
   	├── requirement text file     <- This is the requirement text file that needs to be installed locally in order to run the app and notebook
   	├── transfer_learning notebook and HTML file     <- This is a Jupyter notebook or HTML file where I test the source Python files
   	├── gitignore <- the file holds untracked files
   	└── README.md            <- Top-level README

   ## Author